 What I established:

-• A unified system model across 6 interdependent workflows - aligning PMs, sales, customer service, developers and leadership around shared failures and user needs for the first time (This didn’t exist before I joined)
+2. A unified system model across 6 interdependent workflows - aligning PMs, sales, customer service, developers and leadership around shared failures and user needs for the first time.
+This didn't exist before I joined.

-• Defined problem statements, opportunity areas, JTBD and success criteria adopted across Product and Engineering - creating a shared language for what carers needed to accomplish, not just what they were complaining about
+3. Defined problem statements, opportunity areas, Jobs to be done and success criteria adopted across Product and Engineering - creating a shared language for what carers needed to accomplish, not just what they were complaining about.

 Solution foundations for the redesign